 While most call our dear city Charleston, others prefer one of its nicknames, Chucktown.
 But for many, the historic Southern city is referred to by another name: the Holy City.
 In the 1600s, the Fundamental Constitutions of Carolina guaranteed settlers religious liberty, making the city a safe haven for people from all over Europe trying to escape religious prosecution.
 Out of the 13 colonies, laws in the Carolinas guaranteed individuals the widest measure of religious freedom.
 Today, more than 400 churches with their majestic steeples dot the city skyline, proving Charleston to be a spiritual mecca for any and all to partake in.

-Take a stroll down the cobblestone streets of the historic district and explore all the Holy City has to offer.
+Take a stroll down the Historic District’s cobblestone streets and explore all the Holy City has to offer.
 Just make sure to look up.

 Mother Emanuel A.M.E.
 Church – 110 Calhoun Street

-Kahal Kadosh Beth Elohim Synagogue – 90 Hassell Street
+Kahal Kadosh Beth Elohim Synagogue – 90 Hasell Street

 Charleston is acknowledged as the birthplace of Reform Judaism in the United States.
 The city has the earliest documentation of Jewish people in the 1695 English settlement, and soon after, other Jews followed in pursuit of religious liberty in South Carolina.
 Kahal Kadosh Beth Elohim Synagogue is the oldest synagogue building in continuous use in the United States and is also neighbors with Belmond Charleston Place.
 The colonnaded temple is renowned as one of the country’s finest examples of Greek Revival architecture, a National Historic Landmark, and can be found on the National Register of Historic Places.
 Belmond Charleston Place can book private tours upon request.